 You will be staying in our home, a 300-year-old Grade II listed traditional rustic Cornish granite cottage with many original features including low wood-beamed ceilings, wood-burning stove in a granite hearth, and cob walls.
 Madron is a small and picturesque village 2 miles from the coast, 1.5 miles from Penzance and Newlyn with shops and restaurants and approximately 7 miles from St Ives (galleries, beaches), Sennen (beaches) and Land's End (cliffs, various attractions).
 Behind Madron are the moorlands where tin was traditionally mined - a great place to walk across heathland with ancient standing stones.

 This is an ideal space for a couple or two friends looking to enjoy and explore the western end of Cornwall, from Land's End and St Ives to the Eden Project and Truro, with wonderful beaches, gardens, historic sights and local amenities all nearby.
 Guests will have free street parking and WiFi internet access for the duration of their stay.
 There is also a small front garden you are welcome to sit in, with a table if you want to take breakfast or coffee outside in the sun.
-The nearest pub is just over the road.

 For groups of three (or by special arrangement, four if suitable) or someone looking for a bedroom with workspace, the studio room is also bookable as a bedroom to accommodate a third person or as a work area.
 See separate listing "Cosy Studio in Cottage by Sea" where both studio and bedroom can be booked together.
 The studio comes with desk and chair as well as fold-out studio couch (sofa by day, double bed by night) with a goose-feather topper.
 Unfortunately the room is not suitable for small children as it has balustrade railings to an open staircase, and free access for my cats.